Hemorrhoids Treatment in Dublin, GA

 External Hemorrhoid Thrombectomy

-Individuals suffering from a thrombosed hemorrhoid with require a unique procedure called an external hemorrhoid thrombectomy.
+Individuals suffering from a thrombosed hemorrhoid require a unique procedure called an external hemorrhoid thrombectomy.
 The process is not nearly as intimidating as it may sound, as it is performed while the patient is under general anesthesia.
 During this treatment, Dr. Polhill will remove the blood clot that has formed within the external hemorrhoid to effectively relieve the patient’s symptoms.

 Stapling is often used for those with internal hemorrhoids.
 This surgical treatment option involves cutting off the blood supply of the hemorrhoid by stapling the internal tissue.
 Patients who undergo this procedure are often able to return to regular activities quickly after their treatment.

 The surgical removal of a hemorrhoid, called a hemorrhoidectomy, has been a standard practice for many years.
 During surgery, John Polhill, MD will remove the hemorrhoid and excise the affected tissue while the patient remains sedated and completely comfortable.
 This provides long-lasting relief from hemorrhoids that are known to chronically occur in one particular area.

-If you are experiencing symptoms of hemorrhoids, contact Southern Surgical, P.C. today, and schedule an appointment with Dr. John Polhill, for a diagnosis and treatment plan.
+If you are experiencing symptoms of hemorrhoids, contact Southern Surgical, P.C. today, and schedule an appointment with board-certified general surgeon John Polhill, MD, for a diagnosis and treatment plan.
 At Southern Surgical, P.C. we treat hemorrhoids for patients from Dublin, Dudley, Dexter, Rentz, Wrightsville, Soperton, and the surrounding areas.